-- Is disabled and has specific additional needs - Has special educational needs (whether or not they have a statutory education, health and care plan - Is a young carer - Is persistently absent from school - Is at risk from exclusion - Is not in education, training or employment after the age of 16 (NEET) - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Is frequently missing/goes missing from care or from home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - Has returned home to their family from care - Is showing early signs of abuse and/or neglect - Is at risk of being radicalised or exploited - Is a privately fostered child
+- Is disabled and has specific additional needs - Has special educational needs (whether or not they have a statutory education, health and care plan - Is a young carer - Is persistently absent from school - \ - Is not in education, training or employment after the age of 16 (NEET) - Has experienced multiple suspensions, is at risk of being permanently excluded from school - Has a parent or carer in custody, or is affected by parental offending - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups

+- Is frequently missing/goes missing from education, care or from home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - Has returned home to their family from care - Is showing early signs of abuse and/or neglect - Is at risk of being radicalised or exploited - Is a privately fostered child

-Knowing what to look out for is vital to the early identification of abuse and neglect.
-If staff are unsure, they should always speak to the DSL (or deputy).
+Knowing what to look out for is vital to the early identification of abuse, neglect and exploitation.
+When staff are unsure, they should always speak to the DSL (or deputy).
 If in exceptional circumstances the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from children's social care.
 In these circumstances, any action taken should be shared with the DSL as soon as is practically possible.